SHazra321/strain2DOS/README.md

 ### Step 2: Install Required Packages

-Open a terminal/command prompt in the extracted folder and run:
+Open a terminal/command prompt in the extracted folder, create an virtual environment and run:

 ```bash
 pip install -r requirements.txt